Data Protection Statement

 9. Plugins and embedded functions and content

-- The integration always presupposes that the third-party providers of this content process the IP address of the user, since they could not send the content to their browser without the IP address.
-The IP address is therefore required for the presentation of these contents or functions.
-We strive to use only those contents, whose respective offerers use the IP address only for the distribution of the contents.
-Third parties may also use so-called pixel tags (invisible graphics, also known as “web beacons”) for statistical or marketing purposes.
-The “pixel tags” can be used to evaluate information such as visitor traffic on the pages of this website.
-The pseudonymous information may also be stored in cookies on the user’s device and may include technical information about the browser and operating system, referring websites, visit times and other information about the use of our website, as well as may be linked to such information from other sources.
+We integrate functional and content elements provided by third parties (hereinafter referred to as „third-party providers“) into our website that are obtained from the respective third-party provider’s server.
+These can be e.g. graphics, videos or (city) maps (hereinafter uniformly referred to as „content“).
+The integration always requires that the third-party provider of the content processes the IP address of the user, since the third-party provider cannot send the content to the user’s browser without processing the IP address.
+The IP address is therefore required for the presentation of the content or functions.
+If you consent to the use of external media cookies via the Cookie-Consent-Tool on our website, third-party providers may also use so-called “pixel tags” (invisible graphics, also known as “web beacons”) for statistical or marketing purposes.
+The “pixel tags” are used to evaluate information such as visitor traffic on the pages of this website.
+Pseudonymous information may also be stored in cookies on the user’s device and may include technical information about the browser and operating system, referring websites, visit times and other information about the use of our website, and can be linked to such information from other sources.
+In this context, Usage data (e.g. websites visited, interest in content, access times), Meta/communication data (e.g. device information, IP addresses), Location data (Information on the geographical position of a device or person) of website visitors and users of our online services may be processed.

 10. Web Analysis, Monitoring, Optimization, Online Marketing